Victor Martin (sociologist): Espionage operation

 Martin's proposal was accepted, but his mission was not what he had expected.
 At the request of the officials of the Comité de Défense des Juifs, he went to observe directly where the trains went that carried Belgium's deported Jews.
 He invented a project researching the psychology of different social classes as cover.
 He obtained meetings with sociologist Leopold von Wiese at Cologne, and with another colleague at the University of Breslau (now Wrocław in Poland).
-The project was accepted by the Nazis and he obtained permits to travel between Frankfurt, Berlin and Breslau during the period of 4–20 February 1943.
+The project was accepted by the Nazis and he obtained permits to travel between Frankfurt, Berlin and Breslau from 4–20 February 1943.